sdcp-anonymous/sdcp/README.md

 # SDCP: Self-Distilled Contrastive Priors for Label-Free RAG

-Code for the paper **"SDCP: Self-Distilled Contrastive Priors for Label-Free Retrieval-Augmented Generation"**, submitted to EMNLP 2026 (under double-blind review).
+Code for the paper **"SDCP: Self-Distilled Contrastive Priors for Label-Free Retrieval-Augmented Generation"**, under anonymous peer review.

 > **Note:** This repository is anonymized for peer review.
 Author information will be added upon acceptance.